 During the last year and half I reached 50 hours of flight.
-Being that this is the cold season, it is the right moment to “recover the patient” to the Cors-Air Clinic for a complete check-up!
+Being that this is the cold season, it is the right moment to “admit the patient” to the Cors-Air Clinic for a complete check-up!

-Observational phase: cylinder and piston are ok, no scratch, no heat heavy stain, just a thin carbonaceous film due to my typical fatty carburation at low rpm.
+Observational phase: cylinder and piston are ok, no scratch, no heat heavy stain, just a thin carbonaceous film due to my typical rich carburation at low rpm.
 Ok, since we have opened the engine, it is a good idea to remove the carbon deposits!
 The piston rings are perfect but they are an old version, so we decide to replace them with the last model.
 All other parts are fine, the thoracic chest is in good conditions!

 The Tryton carburetor has been opened, controlled and all membranes have been replaced.
 The carburetor is then reassembled and tested under pressure, in order to verify the correct opening of the fuel line.
 The air filter was replaced unlike the reed-valve system that is in excellent conditions.
 During these operations, the crankcase was subjected to a “washing shower” to ameliorate the engine look!
 The reduction belt is just a little bit worn-out, but I prefer to replace it too and to get one spare.